mdsharifremon/JavaScript_learning/JavaScript_Core_Concepts.md

 <details>
 <summary><b> JavaScript Scope </b></summary>
 <b>Scope</b> is Block {}.
 A variable or a function can be remembered, accessed  or called from where that is scope.
+Scope determines the accessibility of variables, objects, and functions from different parts of the code.
 <br><br>

 __Lexical Scope__: